bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Mark Erhardt: 00:40:56

-So you're saying you're not going to be surprised if the eye of Satoshi is going to get run by blockchain analytics companies and offered as a service.
+So you're saying you're not going to be surprised if the Eye of Satoshi is going to get run by blockchain analytics companies and offered as a service.
 Probably that's where the free watchtowers will come from.

 Sergi Delgado: 00:41:09